Scenes of Canada: Banknotes

 The dates stamped on the banknotes represent the year in which the original intaglio plates were produced for that denomination.
 The most prominent designer for this series was C. Gordon Yorke, who engraved the portraits of Robert Borden and Wilfrid Laurier and the vignettes for four of the seven denominations.
 The series was the first Bank of Canada series not to include a $1,000 note; the Canadian Landscape design of this bill continued to be printed during this series's run, with an updated $1,000 note appearing in the Birds of Canada series in 1992.

-All notes measure 152.4 × 69.85 mm (6 × 2¾ inches).
+All notes measure 152.4 × 69.85 mm.